rhink256/START_HERE/README.md

 ## Overview

 A real-time logging temperature and humidity monitoring platform.
+It supports as many external sensors as you like, and can read data from local National Weather Service stations using their public [API](https://www.weather.gov/documentation/services-web-api).

 <img src="signal-2022-06-20-140959.jpg" width="200"/>